 The pseudo-code of Figure 3 gives an overview of the PME model.
-As shown in the toplevel procedure $analyze_code$, the references that appear in each loop nest of the source code are studied one by one.
+As shown in the top-level procedure analyze\code, the references that appear in each loop nest of the source code are studied one by one.
 Each reference R is analyzed in several scopes.
-At each nesting level, the procedure $number_of_misses$ computes a formula that calculates the number of misses produced by that reference in that nesting level.
+At each nesting level, the procedure number\of\misses computes a formula that calculates the number of misses produced by that reference in that nesting level.
 This formula is expressed in terms of the formula of the immediately inner loop.
 A reference may exhibit different access patterns with respect to different loops.
-These access patterns are modeled by the following formulae: the regular access PME for regular patterns, the monotonic irregular access PME for irregular patterns that access a monotonic sequence of memory positions, and the nonmonotonic irregular access PME for irregular patterns that cannot be predicted at compiletime.
-Procedure number_of_misses selects the appropriate formula by analyzing the BRs associated with each dimension of R as follows:
+These access patterns are modeled by the following formulae: the regular access PME for regular patterns, the monotonic irregular access PME for irregular patterns that cannot be predicted at compiletime.
+Procedure number\of\misses selects the appropriate formula by analyzing the BRs associated with each dimension of R as follows: